Ruth Crawford Seeger: Compositions

 Crawford Seeger's reputation as a composer rests chiefly on her New York compositions written between 1930 and 1933, which exploit dissonant counterpoint and American serial techniques.
-During these years Crawford began to incorporate polytonality and tone clusters into her compositions.
+During these years, Crawford began to incorporate polytonality and tone clusters into her compositions.
 She was one of the first composers to extend serial processes to musical elements other than pitch and to develop formal plans based on serial operations.
-Her technique may have been influenced by the music of Schoenberg, although they met only briefly during her studies in Germany.
-Many of her works from this period employ dissonant counterpoint, a theoretical compositional system developed by Charles Seeger and used by Henry Cowell, Johanna Beyer, and others.
+Her technique may have been influenced by the music of Arnold Schoenberg, although they met only briefly during her studies in Germany.
+Many of her works from this period also employ dissonant counterpoint, a theoretical compositional system developed by Charles Seeger and also used by Henry Cowell, Johanna Beyer, and other "ultramodernists".
 Seeger outlined his methodology for dissonant counterpoint in his treatise, Tradition and Experiment in (the New) Music, which he wrote with the input and assistance of Crawford during the summer of 1930.
 Crawford Seeger's contribution to the book was significant enough that the possibility of co-authorship was briefly raised.

-String Quartet 1931, particularly the third movement, is Crawford Seeger's most famous and influential work.
-The composer described the "underlying plan" of the third movement as "a heterophony of dynamics—a sort of counterpoint of crescendi and diminuendi. ...
+Crawford Seeger's String Quartet (1931), particularly its third movement, is her most famous and influential work.
+She described the "underlying plan" of the third movement as "a heterophony of dynamics—a sort of counterpoint of crescendi and diminuendi. ...
 The melodic line grows out of this continuous increase and decrease; it is given, one tone at a time, to different instruments, and each new melodic tone is brought in at the high point in a crescendo".
-The dynamic slides create the lengthy melody that spans the entire movement and shape the narrative arc.